brucou/-rxcc-state/README.md

 hierarchical extended state transducer.
 This library offers a way to define, and use such class of state machines.
 We will come back on the meaning of the fancy name, but in short a [state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer) is a state machine which may produce outputs.
-Most of the time, we will just call them just state machine anyways, but keep in mind that every word in <em>hierarchical extended state transducer</em> has a reason to be.
+Most of the time, we will call them just state machine anyways, but keep in mind that every word in <em>hierarchical extended state transducer</em> has a reason to be.

 Now, the whole thing can sound very abstract but the major motivation for this library has been the